cloudmesh-community/fa18-523-79/notebook.md

+Week 4:
+Studied various big data technologies

 Week 3:
-Leaned about how to use Jabref software for document writing and referencing.
+Learned about how to use Jabref software for document writing and referencing.

 Week 2:
 Reviewed python basics and went through introductions of Bigdata technologies.